werkNET

 Health insurance for international students - what are my options?

-International students from the European Union and countries with which social security agreements exist can remain insured in their home country if the requirements are met and use the European Health Insurance Card issued there in Germany.
-If there is no insurance in the country of origin, the statutory health insurances in Germany will clarify your situation and possibilities of an insurance in Germany, more about this at the Deutsches Studentenwerk and at the European Commission.
+International students from the European Union and countries with which social security agreements exist can remain insured in their home country if the requirements are met and use the European Health Insurance Card (EHIC) issued there in Germany.
+If there is no insurance in the country of origin, the statutory health insurances in Germany will clarify your situation and possibilities of an insurance in Germany, more about this at the Deutsches Studierendenwerk and at the European Commission.

 Our information sheet "Health Insurance" provides you with an initial overview.
-For foreign participants of study-preparatory language courses, study colleges and students who have already reached the age of 30 at the start of their studies in Germany, it is generally no longer possible to take out statutory health insurance in Germany.
+For foreign participants of study-preparatory language courses, study colleges and students who have already reached the age of 30 at the start of their studies in Germany, it is generally not possible to take out statutory health insurance in Germany.
 In this case, only private health insurance can be taken out, for which different providers are available, each with different rates.
-We recommend comparing the premiums and benefits.You can get advice on this at the Counselling Centre for Social & International Affairs - BeSI.
+We recommend comparing the premiums and benefits.
+In addition, various requirements regarding health insurance must be minded, e. g. by the Higher Education Act and the immigration authorities.
+You can get advice on this at the Counselling Centre for Social & International Affairs - BeSI.

 Is there a refund of pension insurance contributions?